 Below the chimney, the path turns north, and for the next kilometre or so, spectacularly follows a steep grass terrace with high cliffs above, and enormous cliffs below.
 When seen from a distance, it is difficult to appreciate that a path could follow this line.
 It's a little airy, but easy enough, and very enjoyable.
 After a bit, it crosses the ridge a couple of times, before descending some loose scree on the west side of the crest some 30 minutes after leaving the chimney.

 The main descent starts some 10 minutes later, when the path traverses the top of a subsidiary ridge.
 It then turns left, into a steep and loose descent down a narrow gully for some 200 metres - the Cheminée de Fontanieu.
 This requires great care.
 The end is heralded by a short steeper handrail section.
 Just below this, a cave in the north wall passes impressively right through the arrête into nothingness - a place to avoid!
 Below, the gully drops down a cliff, so the path crosses to the left hand side to complete its descent.

 The path then ascends (the last thing that one needs at this stage of the walk!) beneath the cliffs to the south, with iron railings offering moral support in some of the more exposed places, soon to reach an easy grass terrace.
 After a few hundred metres, it turns back on itself and descends into the forest.
 Here you must take care not to lose the way.
-The main path contours through the forest to the south - we, however, must locate a steep path descending straight down to the col de Fontanieu, located obscurely a few metres after leaving the alp.
+The main path contours through the forest to the south - we, however, must locate a steep path descending straight down to the col de Fontanieu, obscurely located a few metres after leaving the alp.
 This leads to an open pasture at the col (1480 m), and we turn right to follow a strike-slip fault valley back down to the meadows of the Cirque de St. Même.